Chapter 32 : Halloween

-“You know, that really hurts my feelings, S. We’ve known each other forever; I thought we were friends,” he spoke up, speeding up to get in front of me and stopping me in my attempt to escape him.
+“You know, that really hurts my feelings, S. We’ve known each other forever; I thought we were friends,” he spoke up, quickening his step to get in front of me, thwarting my attempt to escape him.

-“I think we both know now that I’ve never actually known you so there’s no possible way we could have ever been friends,” I replied, glaring at him angrily.
+“I think we both know that I’ve never actually known you, so there’s no possible way we could have ever been friends,” I replied, glaring at him angrily.

 “But we could still become friends, Sirrah.
 We could get to know each other again.
 What do you say?” he was really putting the charm on, but I wasn’t buying it.